gjoshi22/LoanScape-Analytics-Loan-Portfolio-Analysis/README.md

 ## Dashboard Link: [Financial Loan Analysis](https://app.powerbi.com/view?r=eyJrIjoiOTQ1YjllODUtMDhlMC00MmEzLThlYTItODMyMGFkM2Y0NTYxIiwidCI6IjY4ZjM4MWUzLTQ2ZGEtNDdiOS1iYTU3LTZmMzIyYjhmMGRhMSIsImMiOjN9&pageName=ReportSection)
 ## Overview

-This comprehensive guide is crafted for data analysts within the banking sector, focusing especially on those dealing with loan data.
+This comprehensive guide is crafted for data analysis within the banking sector, focusing especially on those dealing with loan data.
 The documentation aims to provide an in-depth understanding of terminologies, data fields, SQL queries, and analytical frameworks essential for analyzing and interpreting bank loan data effectively.
 By the conclusion of this document, analysts will be equipped to extract actionable insights from loan data, significantly contributing to their bank's decision-making processes and risk management strategies.

 ## Terminologies and Data Fields